 In the end there are lots of ways to ensure that your pup is included in the festivities and you can get as creative as you want and go many different directions.
 I hope these ideas get the creative juices flowing so that your big day can be an inclusive event pups included.

-Learn more in Motherpuppin’ Adorable: What to do when your dog is better than everyone else’s the ultimate tongue and cheek guide to navigating life with your dog, wedding included.
+Learn more abut dogs and relationship, including in festivities and whole chapter dedicated to dogs and weddings in Motherpuppin’ Adorable: What to do when your dog is better than everyone else’s the ultimate tongue and cheek guide to navigating life with your dog, wedding included.